SGCB/DMD-instalador/README.txt

                                                dspace oai api jar library.
     EDMExport.war ............................
-War file to be modified by the installer and deployed manually in the Tomcat web apps dir or wherever the admin decides to. exampleAskosiData.zip ....................
+War file to be modified by the installer and deployed manually in the Tomcat web apps dir or wherever the admin decides to.
+    ESECrosswalk.java ........................
+Java source file to be compiled by the installer and added to the dspace oai api jar library.
+    exampleAskosiData.zip ....................
 Compressed file required by Askosi and processesed by the installer to create the Asosi data dir.
     jaxb-xalan-1.5.jar .......................
 Library required for Askosi.